3453-315h/ebook2audiobook-theotherversion/oracle/howtoguide.md

 ### Docker Compose for ARM64 (Ampere A1)

-The `docker-compose.yml` in this folder is pre-configured for:
+The `oracle/docker-compose.yml` is pre-configured for:
 - ARM64 architecture (Ampere A1)
 - CPU-only operation (no GPU on free tier)
-- Optimized memory settings for 24GB RAM
+- Optimized memory settings (12GB limit) for 24GB RAM instances
+- Automatic restart on failure (`unless-stopped`)

 ### Recommended TTS Engines for Free Tier